pygfx/shadertoy/README.md

 ## Introduction

 This library provides an easy to use python utility to run shader programs from the website [Shadertoy.com](https://www.shadertoy.com/).
-It provides the compability to let users copy code from the website directly and run it with the various [GUIs that are supported in wgpu-py](https://wgpu-py.readthedocs.io/en/stable/gui.html).
+It provides the compatibility to let users copy code from the website directly and run it with the various [GUIs that are supported in wgpu-py](https://wgpu-py.readthedocs.io/en/stable/gui.html).
 Including Jupyter notebooks.
 Shadertoys translated to wgsl are also supported using the uniforms `i_resolution`, `i_time`, etc.

 This project is not affiliated with shadertoy.com.